 Rising temperatures come with an increased risk of dehydration or worse yet, heat stroke.
 Your water needs change with temperature especially when exercising.
 Dehydration can lead to a myriad of side effects including fatigue, difficulty concentrating, confusion, moodiness, headaches, and nausea.
-Worse yet, heat stroke can be fatal.
+These symptoms cannot be taken lightly – heat stroke can be fatal.
 Maintaining your body heat by staying properly hydrated in summer weather is critically important.
 Paying attention to certain cues and implementing new habits are key to making this happen.

 - Always have water with you, we recommend a high-quality bottle that you can refill from your water cooler.